 WAC 173-350-030 Effective dates.
-(1) Effective dates - Facili- ties with new solid waste handling units. ((These)) The standards in this chapter apply to ((all facilities, except existing facilities, when updated or new sections in this chapter become effective)) new solid waste handling units, on or after the effective dates for any new or updated sections in this chapter.
+(1) Effective dates - Facili- ties with new solid waste handling units. ((These)) The standards in this chapter apply to ((all facilities, except existing facilities,)) a facility with new solid waste handling units, when updated or new sections in this chapter become effective.